Alfredo Foglino

 Alfredo Foglino (1893–1968) was a Uruguayan football player and manager.

 Playing career

 Club career

 Foglino made his debut for Nacional in 1911.
-In 14 years for Foglino played 409 matches including nine Primera División Uruguaya championships.
+In 14 years for Nacional, Foglino played 409 matches including nine Primera División Uruguaya championships.
 He was captain of Nacional for ten years.

 International career

 Foglino played 47 times for Uruguay, making his debut for the national team in August 1912 and playing his last international in July 1923.

-He played in three continental championships for Uruguay; in 1916, 1917 and 1920.
+He played in three continental championships for Uruguay: in 1916, 1917 and 1920.

 Management career

 Uruguay

 Foglino was appointed player manager of the Uruguay national team for several matches in 1915 and 1916.
 As a 23-year-old he was at the helm of the Uruguay team that won the 1916 South American Championship.